Skeleton Key

 What you can adjust

-Document attachment — before starting a Research run, select documents from the Documents page (PDFs, Word files, Markdown, CSVs, Excel sheets) to attach.
+Document attachment: before starting a Research run, select documents from the Documents page (PDFs, Word files, Markdown, CSVs, Excel sheets) to attach.
 The analyst treats them as high-priority input alongside the platform queries.
 Prior social listening reports, audience research with quoted posts, or platform-specific audits are particularly useful here.

-Limits and known issues
+Limits and considerations

 • Public posts only.
 The analyst sees what's publicly indexed on each platform.
 Private accounts, closed communities, and gated forum content are not readable.